ngzhili/ngzhili/README.md

 # Hi there 👋

-I am passionate in creating at the intersection between large-scale AI and systems to create scalable AI products.
+I am passionate in developing at the intersection of large-scale AI and systems to create scalable AI products.
 If you have similar interests, let's connect!

 <!--![Zhili GitHub Stats](https://github-readme-stats.vercel.app/api?username=ngzhili&show_icons=true&theme=radical)
 -->